Antarctica (Antarctic Free States)

 The following few years saw many repeats of protests and more attempts for secondary, independent colonisation of Antarctica.
 Crackdowns by UNORCA were, for the most part, peaceful in order to enforce the mandate of the accord.
 UNORCA supporters were broadly united by the desire to protect Antarctica as the common heritage of mankind and feared that new colonies would flout the strict ecological regulations.
 Antarcticans and backyarder groups (supported by nations and corps not part of the accord) pushed back against this claiming that UNORCA was merely the puppet of an imperialist agenda.
 In 2178, 130 years after the establishment of UNORCA, a mass demonstration across the continent took place.
 This coincided with the announcement from hundreds of groups across the world of intent to migrate to Antarctica (few had means but the announcement gave political clout).
 Faced with the possibility of mass violence a special session of UNORCA was called.
 For over a month the conference debated and in the end the protocols of UNORCA were renegotiated.
 Sponsor nations would have less power over their colonies and a further 10% of Antarctic lands would be opened up for colonisation by "independent groups dedicated to the care of the continent".
 In effect anyone could now apply to UNORCA to set up a colony in Antarctica, provided they obeyed environmental regulations and a variety of basic human rights laws.

-Aside from a strong emphasis on the ecological maintenance the Free States were quite different internally.
-Technanarchism, Vec Castism, and Constitutional Aicracy were some of the most influential political systems of the period.
-In particular the consensus organisation and scientific focus of technanarchsim resulted in high levels of technological development (measured per capita) originating from the continent.
-Neurotechnology in particular was an important export in the Antarctic economy, notably the first self-inserting DNIs were invented in the Free State of Feroheim.
+Aside from a strong emphasis on ecological maintenance, the Free States were quite different internally.
+Technanarchism, Vec Casteism, and Constitutional Aiocracy were some of the most influential political systems of the period.
+In particular the consensus organisation and scientific focus of technanarchism resulted in high levels of technological development (measured per capita) originating from the continent.
+Neurotechnology in particular was an important export in the Antarctic economy; notably the first self-inserting DNIs were invented in the Free State of Feroheim.

 One noted Free States figure was the character known only as "Ain-Shant D'ood" (2156 - 2235), a wandering vagabond claiming to be the last living "Aborigine Antarctican" (or Abtarctican), who travelled from settlement to settlement, telling locals of the "traditional" myths and legends of his people (the "Necktie Tribe"), whom he claimed inhabited the continent thousands of years in the past.
 Whether D'ood was insane or simply had a bizarre sense of humor is up for debate amongst historians, although he soon gained a large following - the aforementioned author Victor Flanders was known to have written a number of collections of so-called Abtarctican myth, with some assistance from D'ood himself.
 D'ood is regarded as having been an important nationalist symbol for the Free States, and some time after his death, 23 Galileo was declared "Necktie Day" in Antarctica, where citizens dress up as Abtarctican gods and heroes, in honor of those who (supposedly) once dwelled there.

-The Nanotech Age brought both prosperity and a maturity to Antarctican culture.
+The Solsys Golden Age brought both prosperity and a maturity to Antarctican culture.
 Immigration dropped and some Free States experienced a steady flow of young citizens leaving to settle in newer aquatic and space habs (the cost of which continually decreased throughout this age).
-The Conclave supervised environmental systems had restored Antartican biodiversity to levels not seen since the first discoveries of the continent.
+The Conclave-supervised environmental systems had restored Antarctican biodiversity to levels not seen since the first discoveries of the continent.

 Antarctica during the Technocalypse At the beginning of the Sundering, the population of Antarctica was 130 million and comprised of 47 Free States.
 The culture was vibrant with a strong green-anarcho/bohemian political movement supported by a healthy continental economy.
 Unfortunately for the Antarcticans their arcologies, heavily reliant on smart infrastructure, were highly vulnerable during the Technocalypse.
 Twenty million Antarcticans died due to Black Rot Famine.
 A further 95 million perished in the malware outbreak and subsequent swarms.
 By the time of the Great Expulsion less than a million people still resided on the continent, mostly scraping by in the husks of the once great arcologies.
 Antarctican culture was all but destroyed with barely any influence lasting beyond the Dark Age.